-With more sheep than people and more pine trees than sheep, expats working in New Zealand can certainly count on employment opportunities in the agricultural sector.
+With more sheep than people and more pine trees than sheep, expats looking for work in New Zealand can certainly count on employment opportunities in the agricultural sector.

-Most businesses in New Zealand have a standard five-day, 40-hour work week.
-Businesses are generally open from 8am to 5pm with a lunch break of between 30 minutes to an hour.
+Most businesses in New Zealand have a standard five-day, 40-hour work week and are generally open from 8am to 5pm, with a lunch break of between 30 minutes to an hour.
 That said, businesses often determine their hours according to the needs of their industry, employees and customers.
 For instance, it is common for employees at hospitals and factories to work outside of regular work hours.

 The job market in New Zealand

-New Zealand has become a very popular country for expats to immigrate to.
-This means there may be high competition for the limited jobs that are available.
+New Zealand has become a popular country for expats to immigrate to, which means there is stiff competition for the limited available jobs.
 The biggest issue foreigners may face will be meeting the stringent immigration requirements.
-Foreigners with specialised qualifications and who are proficient in English will be most successful.
+Those with specialised qualifications and who are proficient in English will be most successful.

-While the country is known for its agricultural output, other large industries in New Zealand include tourism, finance, and construction.
+While the country is known for its agricultural output, other large industries in New Zealand include tourism, manufacturing and finance.

-Occasionally, the government announces qualified personnel deficiencies in a specific job field.
-They will then actively recruits expats in that field.
+Occasionally, the government announces qualified personnel deficiencies in a specific job field and expats in that field will then be actively recruited.
 This is especially true for towns other than Auckland.

-Obtaining or qualifying for a job on this list allows employers to streamline the visa application process, as employers will not have to prove that there are no New Zealanders able to take the position that is applied for.
+Obtaining or qualifying for a job on this list allows for streamlining of the visa application process, as employers will not have to prove that there are no New Zealanders able to take the position that is applied for.
 The Essential Skills in Demand List is reviewed and updated annually.

 Other industries in New Zealand that continuously provide employment to expat workers include IT, new media, medicine, construction and engineering.

-New Zealanders are also known for being great entrepreneurs.
-There are many small businesses in the country.
+New Zealanders are also known for being great entrepreneurs, and there are many small businesses in the country.
 This bodes well for expats wanting to move to New Zealand to start up a business, as the government is open to entrepreneurs with a focus on job creation.